ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 -----------

 The GUI itself and the variables that are visualized can be customized by the user.

+Adjusting the properties.ini file
+"""""""""""""""""""""""""""""""""

+Some settings can be configured before the start-up of the GUI in the ``properties.ini`` file.

+#.
+The ``smallestTimeStepUSEC`` variable sets the time, with which data is assumed to be transferred to Java.
+   It's used to calculate the time-axis of the scope and logger.
+   It should match the sample time of the ISR (e.q.
+ISR-frequency of 10kHz -> smallestTimeStepUSEC=100).
+#.
+The ``initScaleChx`` variable sets the initial scaling factor for every of the 20 channels in the scope.
+   Use delimiter (;) to separate the scaling values for the channels.
+#.
+The ``initOffsetCHx`` variable sets the initial offset for every of the 20 channels in the scope.
+   Use delimiter (;) to separate the scaling values for the channels.
+#.
+The ``preSelectedChannelNumbers`` variable sets the pre-selected channel number for every of the 20 channels in the scope.
+   The numbers correspond to the ``JS_OberservableData`` enum in the ``javascope.h`` file (E.g. selecting ``1`` for ``CH1`` will set CH1 to ISR_ExecTime_us).
+   Use delimiter (;) to separate the scaling values for the channels.
+#.
+The ``preSelectedChannelVisibility`` variable sets the initial visibility for every of the 20 channels in the scope.
+   Using ``0`` disables the visibility of the specific channel, whilst ``1`` turns it on.
+   The visibility of the channels can still be changed during runtime by clicking on the appropriate channel in the legend of the scope.
+   Use delimiter (;) to separate the scaling values for the channels.

 Add variables to the scope drop-down menus
 """"""""""""""""""""""""""""""""""""""""""